jamwine/Web-Scraping/README.md

 ## Projects

-* **WikiCompanies**: This project aims to scrape all US companies and its firmographics data from the Wikipedia infobox.
+* **WikiCompanies**: This project utilizes Scrapy aims to scrape all US companies and its firmographics data from the Wikipedia infobox.
+* **WWIPL**: This is a Selenium based project that aims to scrape unlisted companies in India from URL: `https://wwipl.com/`.
 * **AZLyrics**: Upcoming Soon

 ---